American Society of Civil Engineers: Walter L. Huber Civil Engineering Research Prize

 In July 1946, the Board of Direction authorized annual awards on recommendation by the society's Committee on Research to stimulate research in civil engineering.
 In October 1964, Mrs. Alberta Reed Huber endowed these prizes in honor of her husband, Walter L. Huber, past president, ASCE.
 The Huber Prize is considered the highest level mid-career research prize in civil engineering and is awarded for outstanding achievements and contributions in research with respect to all disciplines of civil engineering.

 LTPP International Data Analysis Contest Award

 The LTPP International Data Analysis Contest is an annual data analysis contest held by the ASCE in collaboration with the Federal Highway Administration (FHWA).
 The participants utilize Long-Term Pavement Performance Program (LTPP) data as part of their analysis.

 Nathan M. Newmark Medal

 At the instigation of the former students of Nathan Mortimore Newmark, the Nathan M. Newmark Medal was established in 1975 by the Engineering Mechanics Institute and Structural Engineering Institute of the American Society of Civil Engineers (ASCE) in honor of his contributions in structural engineering and mechanics.
 The medal is given to an ASCE member whose outstanding contributions in structural mechanics have substantially strengthened the scientific base of structural engineering, documented in the form of papers or other written presentations.
 Nominations are made once a year and due on November 1.

+Columbia Medal

+Creation of the ASCE Columbia Medal began in 1982, "...to commemorate the first earth orbital flight of the United States Space-Shuttle Orbiter, Columbia" and is awarded for "...sustained outstanding contribution to the advancement of aerospace engineering, sciences and technology..."